Nathaniel Gage: Education

-Minnesota, he worked in the laboratory of B.F.
-Skinner, who later became famous for his contributions to the theory of behaviorism.
+Minnesota, he worked in the laboratory of B. F. Skinner, who later became famous for his contributions to the theory of behaviorism.
 Gewirtz's duties included making food pellets used to reinforce the behavior of Skinner's laboratory rats.
-B.F.
-Skinner would later publish his theory, including the previous trials of laboratory rats, in numerous journals, including "The Experimental Analysis Of Behavior."
+B. F. Skinner would later publish his theory, including the previous trials of laboratory rats, in numerous journals, including "The Experimental Analysis Of Behavior."

 Gewirtz graduated magna cum laude in 1938 with a bachelor's degree in psychology, but was rejected by 10 graduate schools before being admitted to Purdue University.
 According to David Berliner, the many rejections were due to anti-Semitism.
 Gewirtz then changed his last name to Gage.

 During World War II, Gage spent two years in the Army, where he joined the aviation psychology program and he developed aptitude tests for choosing navigators and radar observers.
-Gage earned a Ph.D. in psychology from Purdue University in 1947 after returning to the university in 1945.
+Gage returned to the university in 1945 and earned a Ph.D. in psychology from Purdue University in 1947.
+His thesis advisor at Purdue was H. H. Remmers.